Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 A variety of ring designers make thin band engagement rings and wedding rings.
 You can find them in some bricks and mortar stores, although we recommend shopping online for an engagement ring.
 With a reputable online vendor, like James Allen or Blue Nile, you can find a beautiful ring at a fraction of the price.

 Some people fall in love with skinny band engagement rings, while others prefer a wider style.
 For those with romantic or minimalist fashion, the “less is more” spirit of a thin band appeals to them.

 Like with any setting, consider the pros and cons before making a decision.

 The simple beauty of skinny band engagement rings has made them popular.
 A thin band isn’t for everyone, though.
 Review these tips to ensure you’re making a purchase that you’ll be happy with for years to come.

 If your partner works with their hands or enjoys active hobbies, a thin band might not be best.
 While skinny bands with a width of 1.6mm-2mm are durable, they can become weakened or bent with extended use.
-For someone with an active lifestyle, consider a band between the 2.0mm-3.5mm range for added security, like this channel set ring or this four-prong solitaire setting.
+For someone with an active lifestyle, consider a band between the 2.0mm-3.5mm range for added security, like this channel set ring from James Allen or this four-prong solitaire setting.
 These styles keep the diamond safe even with frequent hands-on activities.

 An engagement ring with a band (or shank) of at least 1.6mm-2.0mm provides a stable foundation for a center stone.
 Shanks thinner than 1.6mm may not hold up in the long-run.
 That’s why we recommend going no smaller than a 1.5mm band.
 If the band is too thin, it’s likely to crack or bend over time.